Massive Gauge Theories from Consistency Conditions of Amplitudes: Massive Four-point Amplitudes

 Here we construct $SSVV$, which is from either $VVS$ or $SSV$. $SSV$ also already implies the existence of $VVS$ and $SSS$.
 Our strategy is to first construct $SSVV$ with $SSV$, $VVS$ and $SSS$, then take $g_{VVS}=0$ and $g_{SSV} =0 $ respectively to see the minimal structure for the amplitude.

 Again, to avoid unnecessary complication, we focus on the case with minimal number of particles, i.e. with only one type of vector boson and two types of scalars.
-This implies one $SSV$ amplitudes $\mathcal M(S^aS^bV)$; as well as two $VVS$ amplitudes of $\mathcal M(VVS^a)$ and $ \mathcal M(VVS^b)$.
-We focus on analyzing the example of $\mathcal M(S^a_aS^a_2V_3V_4)$, as there is no essential difference in other 4-point amplitudes.
+This implies one $SSV$ amplitude $\mathcal M(S^aS^bV)$; as well as two $VVS$ amplitudes of $\mathcal M(VVS^a)$ and $ \mathcal M(VVS^b)$.
+We focus on analyzing the example of $\mathcal M(S^a_aS^a_2V_3V_4)$, as there is no essential difference in other four-point amplitudes.

 The total amplitude of $M(S^a_1S^a_2V_3V_4)$ can be constructed from s, t, u channels and the contact term: \be \mathcal M_{\text{tot}}= \mathcal M_s+\mathcal M_t+\mathcal M_u+\mathcal M_c \ee with